 A job that meets all of the conditions below is a “reasonable offer.”

-- The offered position must be in the employee’s agency, including an agency to which the employee with his/her function is transferred in a transfer of function between agencies.
+• The offered position must be in your agency, including an agency to which you with your function is transferred in a transfer of function between agencies.

-- The offered position must be within the employee’s commuting area, unless the employee is under a geographic mobility agreement.
+• The offered position must be within your commuting area, unless you are under a geographic mobility agreement.

-- The offered position must not be lower than the equivalent of two grade/pay levels below the employee’s current grade or pay level.
-The grade or pay level for an employee who is not under grade retention is the grade or pay level of the position currently occupied.
-The grade or pay level of an employee who is under grade retention is the retained grade or pay level.
+• The offered position must not be lower than the equivalent of two grade/pay levels below your current grade or pay level.
+If you are not under grade retention, your grade or pay level is the grade or pay level of the position currently occupied.
+If you are under grade retention, your grade or pay level is the retained grade or pay level.

-Annual Leave—Under 5 CFR 630.212, an employee who has received a specific notice of termination in a RIF or relocation (including transfer of function) situation may use annual leave past the date the employee would otherwise have been separated in order to establish initial eligibility for immediate retirement, including discontinued service or voluntary early retirement.
-Eligible annual leave for this purpose includes all accumulated, accrued, and restored annual leave to the employee’s credit prior to the effective date of the RIF or relocation and annual leave earned by an employee while in a paid leave status after the effective date of the RIF or relocation.
-The employing agency may approve the use of annual leave donated to an employee under voluntary leave transfer or leave bank programs, as of the effective date of the RIF or relocation.
+Annual Leave—Under 5 CFR 630.212, if you have received a specific notice of termination in a RIF or relocation (including transfer of function) situation, you may use annual leave past the date you would otherwise have been separated in order to establish initial eligibility for immediate retirement, including discontinued service or voluntary early retirement.
+Eligible annual leave for this purpose includes all accumulated, accrued, and restored annual leave to your credit prior to the effective date of the RIF or relocation and annual leave earned by you while in a paid leave status after the effective date of the RIF or relocation.
+The employing agency may approve the use of annual leave donated to you under voluntary leave transfer or leave bank programs, as of the effective date of the RIF or relocation.
 Advanced annual leave may not be used for this purpose.

-Sick Leave—See Credit for Unused Sick Leave in Section 3 of this chapter for policies on crediting unused sick leave in annuity computations.
+Sick Leave—Unused sick leave may not be used to establish eligibility to retire.
+See Credit for Unused Sick Leave in Section 3 of this chapter for policies on crediting in annuity computations.

-- CSRS: If the retiring employee is under age 55, the annuity rate is reduced by one-sixth of one percent for each full month (2 percent a year), the worker is under age 55.
-The reduction is permanent and will not be eliminated when the individual becomes age 55.
+• CSRS: If you are under age 55, the annuity rate is reduced by one-sixth of one percent for each full month (2 percent a year), you are under age 55.
+The reduction is permanent and will not be eliminated when you become age 55.

-- FERS: There is no annuity reduction for FERS employees who take an early voluntary retirement.
-However, if the FERS employee has a CSRS component and is under age 55, that portion of the annuity will be reduced in the same way it is for full CSRS employees.
+• FERS: There is no annuity reduction if you are a FERS employee who takes an early voluntary retirement.
+However, if you have a CSRS component and are under age 55, that portion of the annuity will be reduced in the same way it is for full CSRS employees.
 Once again, that reduction will be permanent.

-In general, a FERS-covered employee taking an early voluntary retirement or DSR will receive a Special Retirement Supplement when he or she reaches the minimum retirement age (see Section 4 in this chapter).
+In general, if you are a FERS-covered employee taking an early voluntary retirement or DSR, you will receive a Special Retirement Supplement when you reach the minimum retirement age (see Section 4 in this chapter).